Hidayat-rivai/struktur_data03/README.md

-# Input Urut Besar Ke Kecil (Only Next)
+# Input Urut Kecil Ke Besar (Only Next)
 Linked List Application with Only Next Pointer.

-If you input New Data, it will sort the data from the maximum value to the minimum Value .
+If you input New Data, it will sort the data from the minimum value to the maximum value .